AOEpeople/searchperience-api-client/README.rst

 Bulk operation
 --------------

-In searchperience API we added support of bulk operations over REST API.
+In Searchperience API we added support of bulk operations over REST API.
 For example UrlQueueItems now support re-crawl/remove operations for multiple items at once:

 Re-crawl multiple items: